The Natural Tick Repellent Every New Yorker Should Know About This Summer

-March 8, 2007, is a date burned into memory.
-It was the day I found myself hooked up to an IV drip, listening to a doctor confirm what I had feared: early localized Lyme disease.
-It was a frightening and humbling moment, and one that changed the way I think about spending time outdoors.
+It was the day I found myself hooked up to an IV drip, listening to a doctor confirm exactly what I had been dreading: early localized Lyme disease.
+It was a frightening, incredibly humbling moment, and it completely changed how I look at the beautiful woods right outside my window.

-If you are not thrilled about dousing yourself and your kids in harsh chemical sprays every time you step outside, you are not alone.
-The good news is that there is a natural option that actually works.
+If you aren't thrilled about dousing yourself, your kids, or your pets in harsh chemical sprays every single time you step into the backyard, you are definitely not alone.

 Seven Ways to Fight Off Ticks Using Rosemary